MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 4. Configuration
 ^^^^^^^^^^^^^^^^
+Choose the action :guilabel:`config`.
 The configuration is basically the same as for picking particles from scratch.
+Set the :guilabel:`boxsize` to the value you've choosen when creating the training data.
+Set folder where your tomogram is as :guilabel:`train_image_folder` and the CBOX folder that you was created in step 2 as :guilabel:`train_annot_folder`.

-If you binned (4x/8x) the micrographs, please choose a lower absolute threshold for the low pass filter.
+If you binned (4x/8x) the tomograms, please choose a lower absolute threshold for the low pass filter.
 In the tab :guilabel:`Denoising options` you need to set :guilabel:`low_pass_cutoff` to e.g 0.2 or 0.3.

+Press :guilabel:`Start` to create the configuration file.

 5. Training
 ^^^^^^^^^^^
+A